 plaque) The original documentary was aired on the CBC's major classical program In Performance.
 Immortal Performances has also been the subject of numerous newspaper and magazine articles.

 After a two-year withdrawal from the field, and after careful consideration, Immortal Performances allied itself to Guild Music Ltd., choosing this Swiss company based upon its devotion to design excellence in presentation.
 This fledgling endeavor was greatly aided by Dr. Irwin Elkins (Omega Opera), one of the true pioneers in broadcast preservations, Keith Hardwick, EMI Chief Sound Engineer emeritus, Bill Youngren, music critic, Nathan Brown and others.
 The National Library of Canada gave its permission to issue broadcast recordings from their Jobin collection.
 The late Robert Hupka has given written permission to use his famous photos of Toscanini in Guild booklets.
 Mr. Wearn, now a long-standing friend as well, continued as producer of the Guild Historical series.
+We departed from our association with Guild in 2005.

 Following our withdrawal from Guild, Immortal Performances spent some years in pursuit of rare broadcast recordings and devoted much time to their restoration.
 In 2009 we began to issue, on our own label, the albums presented on this site, with many more to come.
 We believe we can deliver a dedication to quality that will eventually make itself known to music-lovers who have collected our releases under the Naxos and Guild labels.
 Our new series of albums delivers to an interested public a treasurable wealth of great singing and conducting presented in the best sonics possible.